Strictly Come Dancing 2020 start time: Your guide as the show returns

 Remember how after facing the judges’ critiques contestants would swan up the stairs to be greeted by their fellow celebs in the ‘Clauditorium’?
 That isn’t happening this year.

-Due to social distancing requirements, only one couple at a time will be permitted in this area to be interviewed by Claudia Winkleman.
+Due to social distancing requirements, only one couple at a time are permitted in this area to be interviewed by Claudia Winkleman.

 Contestants could be eliminated if they test positive for coronavirus